Blendify/blender-manual/trunk/blender_docs/manual/editors/node_editor/nodes/usage.rst

 Duplicating a node
 ==================

-Click :kbd:`LMB` or :kbd:`RMB` on the desidered node, press :kbd:`Shift-D` and move the mouse away to see the duplicate of the selected node appeaing under the mouse pointer.
+Click :kbd:`LMB` or :kbd:`RMB` on the desired node, press :kbd:`Shift-D` and move the mouse away to see the duplicate of the selected node appearing under the mouse pointer.

 .. note::